Domoconnor/orange-corpus/12_Sketches.md

 	Combined sketch 9 - Coloured time chart - a colourful approach to visualisation, this sketch creates a coloured sound scaling system, and plots its as a grid.
 Useful for daily comparisons, and averaging sound activity over time in easily interpreted formats.

+####Outcome of Iteration
+During our second iteration of sketching, we have developed upon our existing bank of data visualisation ideas, and been more conscious in our approach of realistic data formats.
+This iteration has featured a much more colour oriented approach; drawing more upon ambient visual aids to create signposting for the user.
+The fidelity of the designs has resultantly increased, and ideas have become more amalgamated together, and specific to the client's needs.

+A recurring theme for visualisation during this iteration has been time, and how our system can use it to generate comparable data.
+It is concluded that time plays a large role in our system; especially since one of the major requirements is to have comparable data between dates.